muthukumar89uk/job-post/Readme.md

 - **postgres**: PostgreSQL is an advanced, enterprise class open source relational database that supports both SQL and JSON  querying.
                 It is a highly stable database management system, which has contributed to its high levels of resilience,and correctness.

-## Setup

-The application will be accessible at `http://localhost:8080`.

 ## Run Swagger